Livability Tax Program - Primary Residence Declaration

 What You Need to Know

-- Declarations were due by December 31, 2024.
+• Declarations are due by December 31, annually.

 Your Tax Roll Number and Access Code